cloudflare/cloudflare-docs/content/network-error-logging/reference/index.md

 Certificate issues are also detectable through NEL.
 The `TLS.version`, `cipher_mismatch`, or other errors may present across multiple ISPs in multiple Cloudflare locations.

-If this is detected in NEL, the issue can be remediated by deploying new certificates or using [Cloudflare’s SSL management suite](/ssl/edge-certificates/advanced-certificate-manager/) to automatically deploy new certificates.
+If this is detected in NEL, the issue can be remediated by deploying new certificates or using [Cloudflare's SSL management suite](/ssl/edge-certificates/advanced-certificate-manager/) to automatically deploy new certificates.